-Note: for the Tutorial Registration process, tutorial can also be referring to other class types, including practicals (pracs), seminars and workshops.
-Depending on your unit, you might also be required to attend these other types of classes as well.
+Note: for the Class Registration process, tutorial can also be referring to other class types, including practicals (pracs), seminars and workshops.
+Depending on your subject, you might also be required to attend these other types of classes as well.

 What do I need to know beforehand?